virt-s1/rhel-edge/README.md

 RHEL-Edge help [documentation](HELP.md)

+## Test Scope

+RHEL for Edge test from QE is more like an integration test.
+The test follow aligns with the customer scenario.
+The whole test includes three parts:

+1. ostree image building
+2. ostree image installation and upgrade
+3. checkings after installation/upgrade.

+This repository works with downstream CI which covers both virtualization and bare metal installation scenarios.
+Downstream CI is hosted by [Jenkins](https://jenkins-cloudci-prod-virt-qe-3rd.apps.ocp4.prod.psi.redhat.com/job/rhel-edge/job/rhel_edge_x86_64/) and triggered by RHEL nightly compose.

+The test result will be sent to Google Chat Room [RHEL-Edge Nightly CI Bot](https://chat.google.com/u/0/room/AAAAvEUnS8s).
+If you're interested downstream RHEL for Edge test result, please join this room.

 ## Test Scenarios

 1. Build RHEL Edge image on Openstack VM and install it on nested VM.